ucsdyi/competitive/README.md

-# Code for paper "Doubly-Competitive Distribution Estimation" by Hao & Orlitsky (ICML2019)
+# Code for paper "Doubly-Competitive Distribution Estimation" by Hao & Orlitsky (ICML 2019)
 Paper is available at http://proceedings.mlr.press/v97/hao19a.html

 # Abstract